fluffynuts/zarro/README.md

             - `true` for: "yes", "true" or "1"
             - `false` for: "no", "false" or "0"
             - throws for unknown values
+- `system`
+  - function to run other process and get back stdio results from said processes
 - `resolve-masks`
     - single function to resolve an array of masks that could be used in a `gulp.src` where those masks can be inclusive or exclusive